RodriguesRBruno/DataPrepPipelines/README.md

 This command starts a Docker Compose project named `chexpert` based on the env file `.env.chexpert`.
 The Airflow image is configured so that the pipeline will start immediately after the initial Airflow start up.
 The Airflow Web UI can be accessed at (http://localhost:8080/), using the **_AIRFLOW_USER** and **_AIRFLOW_PASSWORD** values defined in the `.env.chexpert` file as the Username and Password to monitor runs.

+During execution, the pipeline outputs a progress report to `${WORKSPACE_DIR}/report_summary.yaml`, with `WORKSPACE_DIR` defined in the `.env.chexpert` file.
+This progress summary displays the percentage (from 0 to 100.0) of Airflow tasks completed, for each task in the YAML file.
+The `report_summary.yaml` file is updated every 30 minutes the pipeline is running.
+For this simple pipeline, the summary should be simply 0.0 for incomplete tasks or 100 for complete tasks.
+The RANO Pipeline example (see the README.md located at `pipeline_examples/rano/README.md`) can display more complex situations in its report summary.

 Once the pipeline finishes executing, output data will be located at the **DATA_DIR**  defined in the `.env.chexpert` file.